KamalAwasthi/kamalawasthi.github.io/_posts/2019-06-19-What-do-I-Know-About-Emotional-Intelligence-But-You Dont.md

 >"KNOW THYSELF"<br>-Socrates

-Life is a boon who knows Self-Awareness and a total tragedy for one who doesn't.
+Life is a boon for someone who knows Self-Awareness and a total tragedy for one who doesn't.
 Frued has desribed it as "**evenly hovering attention**".
 Daniel Goleman has talked about it in his book as, **an interested yet unreactive witness**.
 Some psycho-analysts call it the "**observing ego**".

 As Daniel Goleman describes, Self-awareness is not an attention that gets carried away by emotions or overreaction.
 Rather, it is neutral mode that maintains self-reflectiveness amidst turbulent emotions.
 It is just keeping a check on your emotions so that thay do not get ahead of us and do not overshadow our logical mind.
 We should always listen to our emotional mind but with a neutral sense without getting a biased approach.
 Sometime it can give us the faulty perception, but it also gives us the required empathy and neccessary emotions required to interect with others, undersatnd someone or some situation, and make others feel the warmth we have for them in our heart.